 Look a little deeper and you'll find an awesome database on coffees tested by the Coffee Quality Institute.
 Here's a sample report on a Colombian washed coffee that had a very high cupping score (meaning it tasted great), but failed because the Q Graders found 1 fungal defect.

-What kind of transparency does Bulletproof coffee offer?
+What kind of transparency does a Bulletproof coffee offer?
 None.
-It's "proprietary" and therefor shrouded in secrecy.
+It's "proprietary" and therefore shrouded in secrecy.
 Hmmmm.... 🤔

 WINNER: SPECIALTY COFFEE

 Bulletproof coffee claims to have a proprietary coffee processing method that reduces mold in coffees.
 This proprietary distinction allows Asprey to charge a premium.

 The reason they can't tell you what this proprietary method is: because it's a non-patentable, ubiquitous process known as "washed processing", and the majority of specialty-grade Arabica coffees are produced this way.